raouf-gt7/Data-Engineering-and-Visualization/DEV Project/README.md

-# DEV Project Milestone 1
+# DEV Project Milestone 1 + 2

+## Milestone 1

-The goal of the project is to go through the complete data engineering process to answer questions about the dataset.
+The goal of the milestone 1 is to go through the complete data engineering process to answer questions about the dataset.

-In this milestone we will be:
+In milestone 1 we will be:
 - Exploring the data
 - Finding our research questions
 - Cleaning our data